ayaka-notes/texlive-full/README.md

 > Why texlive 2019 and earlier are not supported ?
 >
-> To maintain such images is more than difficult.
-And we believe you may not use it any more since it's too old.
-If you need, open a issue to let me know.
+> Maintaining these old images is extremely difficult.
+Also, the [texlive info](https://texlive.info/tlnet-archive/) website does not provide information for TeX Live versions released before 2019, so we are unable to build images for those versions.
+If you need a specific old version, please open an issue and let us know.

 ## Contained Component